Authentication & access control

 Session security

-- Remote session termination: Users or admins can terminate sessions remotely
+- Remote session termination: Users or admins can end active sessions at any time

 Network security benefits